After burning $250,000 on a development agency, I decided to rebuild with a small offshore team.

 After a week of interviews, we hired one front-end and one back-end developer.

-His CV was impressive — mid-level experience, proper education, clean résumé, decent English.
+His CV was pretty good.
+Mid-level experience, proper education, clean résumé, decent English.
 On paper, he was a safe bet.
 For a not-very-complex project, he looked perfect.

 Except he wasn't.

-In a three-person company with no other back-end developer, you can hide.
+In a three-person company with no other back-end developer, you cannot hide.
 There's no peer reviewing you.
-No senior catching mistakes.
-No internal benchmark.
+No senior covering for your mistakes.

 That's exactly what happened.